ravendb/docs/docs/consumer/basic-concepts.markdown

 Reference Raven.Client.Lightweight.dll (or Raven.Client.Silverlight if you are using Silverlight) from your application, and you are ready to start interacting with the server.

+### Client API design guidelines

+The RavenDB Client API design intentionally mimics the widely familiar NHibernate API.
+The API is composed of the following main classes:

+* _IDocumentStore_ - This is expensive to create, thread safe and should only be created once per application.
+The Document Store is used to create DocumentSessions, to hold the conventions related to saving/loading data and any other global configuration.

+* _IDocumentSession_ - Instances of this interface are created by the DocumentStore, they are cheap to create and not thread safe.
+If an exception is thrown by an IDocumentSession method, the behavior of all of the methods (except Dispose) is undefined.
+The document session is used to interact with the Raven database, load data from the database, query the database, save and delete.
+Instances of this interface implement the Unit of Work pattern and change tracking.

+* _IDocumentQuery_ - Allows querying the indexes on the RavenDB server.
+We discuss querying later in this part of the documentation.

 ### A document store

 First, you are going to need to declare and instantiate a document store.
 We go into more details on the various ways there are to instantiate a document store in the next chapter.